• Skip to primary navigation

 If you would like to make the small flower, please watch this video tutorial.

-How To Make A Small Crochet Flower
+How To Crochet A Small Crochet Flower

 Pin this photo below to your favorite crochet boards, so that you never lose this crochet pattern.